mc68-net/r8format/doc/basrev.md

   (called from parse not-letter not-number; includes e.g. `,`)
   - `J4509`: if DONUM = -1, set to 0, otherwise retain DONUM value

+DONE:
+- list of all ~14 tokens with line number as operand: RESTORE AUTO RENUM DELETE RESUME ERL ELSE RUN LIST LLIST GOTO RETURN THEN GOSUB

 TODO:
 - Replace ctrl chars w/space excepting TAB and LF
 - support for `?` → PRINT and `_` → CALL
-- list of all ~14 tokens with line number as operand: RESTORE AUTO RENUM DELETE RESUME ERL ELSE RUN LIST LLIST GOTO RETURN THEN GOSUB
 - chars that need to be converted to upper case (beacuse outside of str/rem?)
 - consider that `TIME` variable is a tokenised keyword, not same as `TI`
+- DONUM handling like MS-BASIC

 <!-------------------------------------------------------------------->